dreamind/ix/workshops/interactive/index.md

 Download [dom_event.zip](assets/dom_event.zip) and extract it to your desktop or upload it to IVLE.

-Inspect `domv0.html` and `dom.css`.
-Familiar yourself with how the HTML page is structured and how CSS is used to format the page (revisit the Informatics 2 HTML &amp; CSS lectures, if required).
+Inspect `dom-0.html` and `dom.css`.
+Familiar yourself with how the HTML page is structured and how CSS is used to format the page (revisit the HTML &amp; CSS lectures, if required).
 You shall notice that JavaScript code is enclosed within `<script>` tag.

     <script type="text/javascript">